Vehrik/FarOut/Characters/Vitals.md

     If your Burden is more than your Character's base Momentum, you Character Busts while attempting all Physical Challenges.
 This is known as Burden I.

-    If your Burden is higher than your Character's base Momentum in addition to their Brawn Score, your Character's Stride is reduced to 1.
-This is known as Burden II
+    If your Burden is higher than your Character's base Momentum in addition to their Brawn Score, your Character's Stride is reduced to 1 and they may only make one Action per round of Combat.
+This is known as Burden II.

-    If your Burden is equal to twice your Character's Momentum Score, your Character's Stride is reduced to 0.
+    If your Burden is equal to twice your Character's Momentum Score, your Character's Stride is reduced to 0 and may not preform any other Actions than Deburdening.
 This is known as Burden III.